maxeymr/meanstack_docker/README.md

 5. Setup Angular Application
    In the meanstack directory, create a directory with the command mkdir angular

-Run the following command to setup an angular app and set up dependencies in the angular directory&
+Run the following command to setup an angular app and set up dependencies in the angular directory

 ```
 npx @angular/cli new angular